Immortality

 Depart, depart from solid earth,

-Depart upon thy endless cruise old sailor—
+Depart upon thy endless cruise.

-I depart from materials,
+Now voyager depart—I depart from materials,

 I am as one disembodied, triumphant, dead,